stephenwestmacott/staff-scheduler/README.md

 | GET    | `/assignments` | List assignments |
 | POST   | `/assign`      | Assign to shift  |

-## Development Approach & Architecture
+## Approach & Architecture

-### Backend Architecture Decisions
+### Backend

-**Framework Choice**: Selected Slim Framework for its lightweight nature and rapid API development capabilities, perfect for this assignment's scope.
+- **Framework Choice**: Selected Slim Framework for its lightweight nature and rapid API development capabilities, perfect for this assignment's scope.

-**Repository Pattern**: Implemented repository interfaces to abstract database operations, making the code testable and maintainable.
+- **Repository Pattern**: Implemented repository interfaces to abstract database operations, making the code testable and maintainable.

-**Service Layer**: Business logic and validation are centralized in service classes, keeping controllers thin and focused on HTTP concerns.
+- **Service Layer**: Business logic and validation are centralized in service classes, keeping controllers thin and focused on HTTP concerns.

-### Frontend Architecture Decisions
+### Frontend

-**Component Structure**: The application uses a modular component approach with clear separation of concerns:
+- **Component Structure**: The application uses a modular component approach with clear separation:

 - **Container Components** (`ShiftScheduler`, `StaffList`) manage state and business logic
-- **Presentational Components** (`ShiftForm`, `AlertMessages`) focus purely on UI rendering
+- **Presentational Components** (`ShiftForm`, `AlertMessages`) focus on UI rendering
 - **Custom Hooks** (`useAlertMessages`) extract reusable state logic from components

-**State Management**: Chose React's built-in `useState` and `useEffect` for simplicity, avoiding over-engineering with Redux/Context for this scope.
+- **State Management**: Chose React's built-in `useState` and `useEffect` for simplicity, avoiding over-engineering with Redux/Context for this scope.

-**API Layer**: Centralized axios configuration with automatic base URL detection for seamless mobile testing across network environments.
+- **API Layer**: Centralized axios configuration with automatic base URL detection for mobile testing across network environments.

-## Development Considerations & Trade-offs
+## Considerations & Trade-offs

-### What Would Be Next with More Time

-**Frontend Enhancements**:
-- Add Jest/React Testing Library for component testing
+### With More Time, I'd Add:

+- Component testing (Jest/React Testing Library)
-- Extract `useStaffData`, `useShiftOperations` hooks for better separation of concerns
+- Custom hooks for API logic (useStaffData, etc.)
-- Client-side validation library (Formik, react-hook-form) for improved UX
+- Client-side form validation (Formik or React Hook Form)
-- React error boundaries for graceful error handling
+- React error boundaries

-**Security & Authentication**:
-- JWT authentication with role-based access control
+- JWT authentication and RBAC
-- Multi-tenancy for organization/restaurant data isolation
-- Replace CORS allowlist with proper authentication middleware

-**Performance & Scalability**:
-- Redis caching for frequently accessed data
+- Redis caching, pagination, and indexing for performance
-- Database indexing and query optimization
-- WebSocket integration for real-time updates
+- WebSocket support for real-time updates
-- Pagination for large datasets

 ### Current Limitations & Design Decisions

-**CORS Configuration**: Uses targeted allowlist for localhost plus dynamic pattern matching for local network IPs to enable mobile testing.
-Production would use environment-specific allowlists only.

-**Authentication & Authorization**: No user authentication system.
-CORS provides origin filtering but isn't a security boundary since API endpoints can be accessed directly.
-Production would require JWT authentication and role-based access control.

-**Error Handling**: Basic error handling implemented.
-Production would include detailed logging and monitoring.
+- No auth system: CORS filters origins but does not secure endpoints.
+- CORS config: Dynamically allows localhost and local network IPs for testing.
+- Error handling: Basic 400-level responses.
+No centralized logging or monitoring.
+- Data reset on rebuild: No persistent volume for MySQL by design.

 ### API Specification